redmanmale/admin-ka/README.md

 # Admin-ka

-It's a very simple ASP.Net Core GUI for internal adminstration (currently only stats viewer).
+It's a very simple ASP.Net Core GUI for internal adminstration.
+Also there's a demo backend (on Node.js) for this GUI in DemoServer folder.

 ## Getting started